Introducción editorial

 DOI:

 Welcome to Volume 7, Issue 2 of the Latin American Journal of Content and Language Integrated Learning (LACLIL).
 This issue offers insights from researchers on areas related to didactic transposition, vocabulary and gender variation, teacher training, CLIL implementation, vocabulary assessment and CLIL with Spanish as a foreign language.
 Researchers from a variety of contexts —Argentina, and Spain, as well as different parts of the United States—with a variety of leaners (primary, secondary, and tertiary education), share how CLIL has been working in their context.
-More and more practitioners are increasingly looking at the multiple ways in which CLIL can be implemented in accordance with their contexts, which serves an indicator that CLIL is starting to make a difference in more educational contexts worldwide.Downloads
+More and more practitioners are increasingly looking at the multiple ways in which CLIL can be implemented in accordance with their contexts, which serves an indicator that CLIL is starting to make a difference in more educational contexts worldwide.Descargas

 Anderson, C. E. (2011).
 CLIL for CALP in the multilingual, pluricultural, globalized knowledge society: Experiences and backgrounds to L2 English usage among Latin American L1 Spanish-users.
 Latin American Journal of Content & Language Integrated Learning, 4(2), 51-66. doi:10.5294/laclil.2011.4.2.5